 - Regular activities that are time consuming and involve some type of manual data entry

 In each case, I ask them to estimate the time they spend per item on the list, either daily or monthly.
-Those will provide a good and objective starting point, and we investigate further from there, placing a little more emphasis on the more frequent and more time consuming items.
+Those will provide a good and objective starting point, and we investigate further from there, placing a little more emphasis on the more frequent and more time-consuming items.
 It is important to note, however, that one person’s list can impact another’s.
 If Joe has a task that doesn’t take much time – perhaps just a few minutes daily, but until he completes that task, it prevents Sue from performing her tasks, that’s a bottleneck.

-Here is an example of a bottleneck that was identified, and resolved, in a simple Business Process Automation project:
+Here is an example of a bottleneck that was identified, and resolved, in a simple Business Process Automation project.

-A distribution company was moving from manually individually generating and emailing invoices in PDF format, to automatically emailing PDF invoices right after shipping.
+A distribution company was moving from manually, individually generating and emailing invoices in PDF format, to automatically emailing PDF invoices right after shipping.
 In the existing manual process, the last step before printing invoices was a review of the shipped sales orders to ensure that (a) shipping charges had been updated and (b) tracking numbers had been inserted.
 The controller was adamant that the same checks would need to be performed (by him) before invoices could be emailed.
 This would result in almost no time and effort being saved.

-So how do we evaluate the benefits against the costs?
+The next question is, how do we evaluate the benefits against the costs?
 In the next post on this subject, we’ll explore some options for doing just that.